-Portland Monthly's Light a Fire Awards celebrate the organizations and individuals who are working to make Portland more prosperous, beautiful, healthful, and sustainable for all of our citizens.
+Portland Monthly's Light a Fire Awards, presented by Bank of America, celebrate the organizations and individuals who are working to make Portland more prosperous, beautiful, healthful, and sustainable for all of our citizens.
 Winners will be honored both in the pages of the magazine and at an awards ceremony in October, where one organization will win the proceeds of the evening.

 (click a category to submit your nomination)